 “What type of logo are you looking for?”

-We will be covering six different logo types and providing examples in this post.
-I would recommend that you pose this question to your logo design clients and provide examples to ensure that your initial concepts are at least in the ballpark.
+We’ll be covering six different logo types and providing examples for each in this post.
+I would recommend that you pose this question to your logo design clients and provide examples to ensure that your initial concepts are at least in the ballpark of what they want.

 6 Logo Types

-The following are broad categories.
-Different logo types that your client can choose from.
-They may choose from more than one but getting them pinned down to a couple of these logo categories will make your (and the clients) life a lot easier.
+The following are broad logo categories.
+They’re different logo types that your client can choose from.
+They may choose from more than one but getting them pinned down to a couple of these categories will make your life (and the life of your client) a lot easier.

 Here are some popular examples of text logos: